 Ergonomics (Musculoskeletal injury prevention) should also be incorporated throughout each element of the program.

+An employer is exercising their due diligence by implementing and maintaining an effective OHS Program.
 Due diligence is the level of judgment, care, prudence, determination, and activity that a person would reasonably be expected to do under particular circumstances.
-When applied to occupational health and safety, this means that employers shall take all reasonable precautions, under the particular circumstances, to prevent injuries or incidents in the workplace.
-By implementing and maintaining an effective OH&S Program, an employer is exercising their due diligence.
+When applied to occupational health and safety, employers shall take all reasonable precautions under particular circumstances to prevent injuries or incidents in the workplace.

 By focusing on prevention and effectively managing workplace incidents, you can help keep your employees healthy and safe while saving your organization time and money.